MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 To create common user flows like sign up, sign in, edit profile, and password reset, see [Tutorial: Create user flows in Azure Active Directory B2C](/azure/active-directory-b2c/tutorial-create-user-flows).

-You may consider creating [Custom policies in Azure Active Directory B2C](/azure/active-directory-b2c/custom-policy-overview) as well, however, this is beyond the scope of this tutorial.
+You should consider creating custom policies in Azure Active Directory B2C as well.
+However, this task is beyond the scope of this tutorial.
+For more information, see [Azure AD B2C custom policy overview](/azure/active-directory-b2c/custom-policy-overview).

 ### Add external identity providers

 See [Tutorial: Add identity providers to your applications in Azure Active Directory B2C](/azure/active-directory-b2c/tutorial-add-identity-providers).

 ### Register the web app (java-spring-webapp-auth-b2c)

+To register the app, use the following steps:

 1. Navigate to the [Azure portal](https://portal.azure.com) and select **Azure AD B2C**.
 1. Select the **App Registrations** pane on the left, then select **New registration**.